cleoold/calculus-toolbox/README.md

 The repository containing the source codes is located [page](https://github.com/cleoold/calculus-toolbox).
 The programme is written in Scheme, you can open the file `runme.scm` in the main folder in `Drracket` to run it (as it includes `#lang scheme` prefix).
-If you are using a different interpreter or compiler, you might need the corresponding module and commit out that `#`.
+If you are using a different interpreter or compiler, you might need the corresponding module and comment out that `#`.

 ---
 ## Library